GorbulasDev/electra-open-paper/ElectraWhitePaper-TheOpenPaper.md

 * Block Size: 1MB

-* Block Time: 5 minutes (288 blocks per day) >>> after blockchain fork >>> 90 seconds (960 blocks per day)
+* Block Time: 2.5 minutes (576 blocks per day)

-* Max Supply: 30,000,000,000
+* Maximum Supply: 30,000,000,000

 * Pre-mined: 1,000,000,019 (approximately 3.34%)

-* Difficulty Target: Retarget occurs every 15 minutes (every 3 blocks)
+* Difficulty Target: Retarget occurs every 15 minutes (every 7.5 blocks)

 * Fee: 0.00001 ECA

 ## Purpose and Use of Pre-mined ECA

-1,000,000,019 (Approximately 3.34%) ECA were pre-mined using Proof of Work (PoW) mining.
-Pre-mined funds are maintained by a trusted Community Funds Manager.
+1,000,000,019 (Approximately 3.34%) ECA were pre-mined using Proof-of-Work (PoW) mining.
+Pre-mined funds are maintained by the Electra Foundation.
 Distribution and use of funds is determined by consensus.
 Pre-mined funds will be used for various purposes including but not limited to the following:

 * Maintaining the security and usability of the platform